 A phyllodes tumor is a rare tumor of the breast.
-Phyllodes tumors grow in the connective tissue of the breast, called the stroma.
-This includes the tissue and ligaments that surround the ducts, blood vessels, and lymph vessels in the breast.
+Phyllodes tumors grow in the connective tissue of your breast, called the stroma.

 The cause of phyllodes tumors is unknown.
 They may just arise as people age.